terra-hq/vue-form/README.md

         -   **error**: Boolean value indicating whether there is an error.
 If true, the "--error" class is automatically added (Optional - Default is false) - (Boolean).

 -   **TTextArea**
-    The TextArea component represents a multiline text input.
+    The TTextArea component represents a multiline text input.

     -   Props:
         -   **id**: (Required) ID of the textarea element - (String).